DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 `ADDRESS:PORT`

-*'ws://' is not required*
+*'ws://' is not required, processes running on the same machine have `localhost` address.*

 Default Timeout is how long in ms each query will wait for a response (will default to 5000 ms).

 #### Authentication:
 The plugin supports Basic authentication over insecure connections (not recommended) or secure WebSockets (recommended).
 Insecure connections send all data (including user:password pairs) unencrypted.
-Secure WebSockets require the kdb+ instance to be in TLS mode (see https://code.kx.com/q/kb/ssl/).
+Secure WebSockets require the kdb+ instance to be in [TLS mode](https://code.kx.com/q/kb/ssl/).

 #### Security:
 We **strongly** recommend running dedicated kdb+ instances only for grafana connections; no other services should operate from these instances.
 If using in an open system we recommend running any kdb+ instances users can connect to as a seperate (non-root) user on the machine.
 Do not allow this user to write to any directories or files on the machine.

-Be aware the 'Free-form Query' 'Function' box and 'Built Query' 'Where' box allow users to run unfiltered commands on the kdb+ instance (including 'system' commands), so non-backed up system critical data should not be held on these instances and ideally only trusted users should be allowed to connect (see Authentication).
+Be aware the 'Free-form Query' 'Function' box and 'Built Query' 'Where' box allow users to run unfiltered commands on the kdb+ instance (including 'system' commands), so non-backed up system critical data should not be held on these instances and ideally only trusted users should be allowed to connect (see **Authentication**).

 #### Supported Browsers:
 Formally this adaptor has the same [compatibility as grafana](https://grafana.com/docs/grafana/latest/installation/requirements/),